vuejs/vuex/docs/en/middlewares.md

 ### Built-in Logger Middleware

-Veux comes with a logger middleware for common debugging usage:
+Vuex comes with a logger middleware for common debugging usage:

 ``` js
 const vuex = new Vuex({